Refractor vs. Reflector Telescopes

 Still, whether a doublet or triplet, refractors are solidly built scopes.
 Their non-movable lenses make for a sturdy design that doesn't need much maintenance beyond the occasional cleaning.

-- Low image distortion.
+- Low image distortion

 - Beginner friendly.